 Can anyone practice Yoga?

 There are many different styles of Yoga and my classes help you cultivate an internal understanding of yourself and how you move.
 So with this intention, anyone can practice yoga no matter how experienced or inexperienced you are.
-The practice is very adaptable and there are options if you are a have reduced mobility or injury.
+The poses are very adaptable and there are options if you have reduced mobility or injury.

 Through Gentle Somatic Yoga

-Gentle Somatic Yoga is a series of gentle movements to help you cultivate awareness of those places in your body you have become unaware.
-Based on the principles of Hanna Somatic Education, the gentle movements use 'pandiculations' to help muscles re-pattern to optimal function.
-Pandiculation is a controlled and gentle contraction and release of muscles to help to brain re--set and re-activate optimum muscular function.
+The soma is you body or your being.
+To have somatic awareness is to become aware of yourself and your movements from an internal perspective.
+Somatic movements are gentle and are designed to help you cultivate awareness of those places in your body you have become unaware.
+We become unaware of places in our body all the time, either through injury or through habituated patterns of unconscious movement.
+Based on the principles of Hanna Somatic Education, these gentle movements use 'pandiculations' to help the brain to muscle pathway remember and re-pattern itself.
+Pandiculation is a controlled and gentle contraction and release of a muscle to help re--set and re-activate optimum muscular function.

 Gentle Somatic Yoga was developed by James Knight and integrates practices of yoga to bring the body into calm, alignment and union with itself.